 Labour and Birth Education: What you really need to know, and practical techniques both parents can do to help the process;

 Support for Dads + Partners: Childbirth education taught from a dad’s and partner’s perspective.
 Answering any questions or concerns dads and partners might have, including: ways to best help during labour, what to expect with a newborn, etc;

 Pain Coping Practices: Evidence-based practices including breath work, visualisation, and relaxation techniques you can use to help cope with pain and intensity during birth (and life);

 Preparing for the unexpected: Preparing for the different possibilities and how to give birth with love and awareness, regardless of the how the birth happens (with or without medical intervention);

 Birth Debriefing: Supporting you to make sense of difficult or traumatic previous birth experiences;

 Physical Preparation: Teaching gentle and safe techniques to prepare the pelvic space to give birth with greater ease, and to support optimal fetal positioning (“Spinning Babies” techniques);

 Self-Care and Early Parenting Survival: Feeding and settling a newborn, exploring the roles of each parent, and making a postnatal plan.

-Sessions offered on Mondays, Thursdays or Weekends during business hours (other days may be arranged where possible).
+Sessions offered on Fridays or Saturdays between 10am – 3pm (other days may be arranged where possible).